BitWorks-42London/blink/guide.md

  - We need to find the ground pin && use the blue wire to connect it to the negative vertical rail.
  - Next, we need to input the diode, the longer leg always facing the Arduino.
  - The shorter leg of the diode needs to be grounded, and we will use a resistor to connect it to the negative vertical rail.
- - We need to identify the Arduino pin which is responsible for providing the power, and connect the jellow jumper Dupont wire
- between that pin and the shorter leg of the diode.
+ - We need to identify the Arduino pin which is general purpose I/O (later, while coding we will define it as an output pin), and connect the jellow jumper Dupont wire between that pin and the shorter leg of the diode.
  - The button needs to be placed exactly in the middle, just like we have done it with the Arduino.
  - Now, we need to identify the general-purpose I/O pin on the Arduino used for input/output.
-We need to use the red, long jumper wire
- between that pin and the button upper leg (the leg closer to the Arduino).
+We need to use the red, long jumper wire between that pin and the button upper leg (the leg closer to the Arduino).
  - We also need to use the resistor, in the exact same pin (Arduino general purpose I/O) && connect it to the negative vertical rail of the breadboard.
- - Another step is to identify the RESET pin on the Arduino && use the red wire to connect it to the lower leg of the button (further from the Arduino).
+ - Another step is to identify the 5V pin (power pin) on the Arduino && use the red wire to connect it to the lower leg of the button (further from the Arduino).

 # Program your Arduino